open-horizon/examples/edge/services/pi3_streamer/README.md

 ## Setup Steps

 ### Manual Pre-Setup Steps:
-[Download](https://bluehorizon.network/documentation/disclaimer) a Raspbian image for your Pi 3 (we tested this using [Horizon](https://bluehorizon.network/)'s Raspbian image).
+[Download](https://www.raspberrypi.org/downloads/raspbian/) a Raspbian image for your Pi 3 (we tested this using Raspbian image).
 Unzip and flash the image to your micro SD Card, (setup WiFi) and boot.
-Full setup instructions for that can be found [here](https://bluehorizon.network/documentation/adding-your-device).

 Run raspi-config as root and set GPU memory and enable the Pi Cam:

     raspi-config